 Like Henry, Trump tries to get the will of the people behind him in order to break from Mueller with impunity and establish himself as the highest authority in the U.S. He pushes the legal boundaries and backs off only when the Congress and the courts refuse to back him.
 The Congress refuse to back him when the people speak out against him.
 The Midterms have put many GOP politicians, though not all, on notice that backing Donald Trump could be their undoing.

-Was spirit telling me that the same situation will unfold for Trump that unfolded for Henry the Eighth?
+Will the same situation unfold for Trump that unfolded for Henry the Eighth?

 It did not end out well for Henry and thus for Trump: